Lampworking: General methods of beadmaking

-Basic "wound bead" technique

-Preparing the mandrel – The beadmaker starts by dipping a mandrel, or wire (stainless steel wire, cut into lengths) into a release agent.
-Release agents are either clay based or man made, such as boron nitride.

-Heating rod and mandrel – The flameworker heats rods of glass and mandrel with a torch.
-When both glass and mandrel are sufficiently hot, the glassworker rotates the mandrel while winding glasswind upon it.

-Shaping the bead – Beads are shaped using a combination of heat, gravity and tools such as graphite or brass paddles, mashers, tweezers, and picks.
-Presses can create shapes and indent patterns into the surface of the glass.

-Decorating the bead – Beads can be decorated by melting stringers, or fibers of glass to creat dots or lines on the surface of the bead.
-A sharp pointed tool can be used to manipulate shapes to make feathers, hearts and other designs.
-Metal decorations of copper, silver, gold, palladium and platinum are applied as metal leaf, wire, mesh or fuming.

-Striking – Some colors (striking colors), are heated for a specific amount of time in a flame or kiln to allow crystals to reform in the glass.

 Additional techniques for lampworked beads

 Beads can be sandblasted, or they can be faceted, using lapidary techniques.
 "Furnace glass" beads, which are more elaborate versions of the old Seed bead technique, are widely made today.
 Chevron beads are multi-layer beads once exclusively made using hot-shop techniques to produce the original tubing; but now some lampworkers make similar designs on their torches before lapping the ends to reveal the various layered colors.
 As torches get bigger and more powerful, the cross-over between lampworking and furnace glass continues to increase.

 Fuming is a technique that has been developed and popularized by Bob Snodgrass since the 70's and 80's.
 Fuming consists of heating silver or gold in the flame, so that the metals vaporize or "fume" microscopically thin layers of particles onto the glass.
 These particles stick to the hot glass surface changing its color with interesting effects.
 Silver turns clear glass into a yellowish color, giving shades of blues and greens when backed with a dark color, while gold turns clear glass shades of pinks and reds.
 The precious metal coating becomes increasingly visible the more the glass is fumed.